bobbramillan/bobbramillan/README.md

 [Check out my other repo's too!
 They are a testament to how my skills are growing!](https://github.com/bobbramillan?tab=repositories)

-## 🎓 About Me
-I'm studying Software Engineering and I'm passionate about exploring the realms of fullstack, machine learning, and data science.
-Currently looking into SWE internships for 2025.

 **🌐 Connect with me**: [LinkedIn](https://www.linkedin.com/in/bavananb/)

 # 💻 Tech Stack: